-To detect the presence of anticentromere antibodies; to help diagnose limited cutaneous scleroderma
+To detect the presence of anticentromere antibodies; to help diagnose limited cutaneous scleroderma, a subtype of scleroderma

 When you have one or more symptoms that suggest CREST syndrome; when you have a positive result on an antinuclear antibody (ANA) test

 A blood sample drawn from a vein in your arm

 The anticentromere antibody (ACA) is an autoantibody, a protein produced by the immune system that mistakenly targets the body's own tissues.
-ACA is one of several antinuclear antibodies and targets the centromere, a component of the chromosomes (structures in the nucleus) found in all nucleated cells in our body except red blood cells.
+ACA is one of several antinuclear antibodies.
+It targets the centromere, a component of the chromosomes (structures in the nucleus) found in all nucleated cells in our bodies except red blood cells.
 The ACA test detects and measures the amount of anticentromere antibody found in blood to help diagnose a form of scleroderma.

 CREST syndrome symptoms include:

 Other signs that may be considered in scleroderma include fingertip lesions, abnormal capillaries in the skin just below the fingernails, high blood pressure in the lungs (pulmonary arterial hypertension) and/or scarring of the lungs (interstitial lung disease).

 ACA is found in about 60-80% of people who have limited cutaneous scleroderma while only about 5% of patients with diffuse scleroderma have ACA.
 ACA can be present in up to 95% of people who have CREST syndrome.